wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 });
 ```

-## Loop if the Restaurant is Offline
+## Loop if the Restaurant Is Offline

 Now that we've created the logic based on the restaurant's status, we want to continue checking that status until the restaurant finally comes back online.
 So we know we need a function like this, which check the status every minute: